ksuematsu/haruna/README.md

   haruna is the Simple Examination Service.
 You can create and take exam at here.
 In addition, answerer's name will add to the Slack's channel topic automatically when answer posted.

 #### Why I made haruna?
-  The firm which I intern to provides weekly test for the interns.
-Though it is fruitful, too much cost for everybody. haruna will reduce great deal of cost of creating and taking test at TECH::CAMP.
+  The firm which I joining as a intern provides weekly test for the interns.
+Though it is fruitful, too much costs for everybody. haruna will reduce great deal of costs of creating and taking test at TECH::CAMP.

 #### The Profit
   So, why you use haruna?